-Staff plan individual activities and group activities (both indoor and outdoor) with reference to evidence noted for each child and their Next Steps requirement.
+Staff plan individual activities and group activities (both indoor and outdoor) with reference to formative assessment noted for each child.
 Weekly planning is completed after discussion between the staff.

 Children's interests, needs and targets inform differentiation in planning and evidence obtained for each child forms the basis for this.